MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPSubscriptionSettingsServiceApplicationProxy.md

 ## DESCRIPTION
 This cmdlet contains more than one parameter set.
-You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
+You may only use parameters from one parameter set and you may not combine parameters from different parameter sets.
 For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).

-Use the New-SPSubscriptionSettingsServiceApplicationProxy cmdlet to create an application proxy to a subscription settings service application.
+Use the `New-SPSubscriptionSettingsServiceApplicationProxy` cmdlet to create an application proxy to a subscription settings service application.
 This is required for the local farm to consume a subscription settings service application.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### --------------------EXAMPLE--------------------------- (SharePoint Server 2013)
+### --------------------EXAMPLE---------------------------
 ```
 C:\PS>$AppPool = New-SPIisWebServiceApplicationPool -Name SettingsServiceAppPool -Account (Get-SPManagedAccount DOMAIN\jdoe)